Selective Replay Enhances Learning in Online Continual Analogical Reasoning: Introduction

 \item We integrate both regularization and replay continual learning mechanisms into neural networks for analogical reasoning to establish baseline results.

 \item We study replay selection policies and find improved performance over uniform random selection for the RPM problem.
-This is interesting as selective replay has shown little benefit over uniform random replay selection policies for standard supervised classification problems~\cite{chaudhry2018riemannian,hayes2019remind}.
+This is interesting as selective replay has shown little benefit over uniform random selection in standard supervised classification settings~\cite{chaudhry2018riemannian,hayes2019remind}.

 \end{itemize}